Kisaburō Andō: Life and military career

 Born to an ex-samurai family of Sasayama Domain in Hyōgo Prefecture, Andō graduated from the eleventh class of the Imperial Japanese Army Academy in 1899.
 In 1901, as a second lieutenant in the infantry, he served in the 10th Brigade of the Taiwan Garrison.
 He was promoted to lieutenant in 1904, and served as a company commander in the IJA 10th Infantry Regiment, and was subsequently promoted to captain, and to major in 1913.

 In 1918, Andō was sent as a military attaché to the United States, and was promoted to lieutenant colonel while on assignment.
-On his return, he served in the Personnel Bureau of the Ministry of War from 1921-1922.
+On his return, he served in the Personnel Bureau of the Ministry of War from 1921 to 1922.
 In 1922, he was promoted to colonel, and assigned command of the IJA 73rd Infantry Regiment, followed by the IJA 2nd Infantry Regiment.
-From 1923-1927, he returned to the Personnel Bureau at the Ministry of War.
+From 1923 to 1927, he returned to the Personnel Bureau at the Ministry of War.

-After Andō was promoted to major general in 1927, he commanded the IJA 30th Infantry Brigade until 1929, and was attached to the staff of the IJA 1st Division from 1929-1932.
+After Andō was promoted to major general in 1927, he commanded the IJA 30th Infantry Brigade until 1929, and was attached to the staff of the IJA 1st Division from 1929 to 1932.

-In 1932, Andō was promoted to lieutenant general, and became commandant of the Ryōjun Fortress in the Kwantung Leased Territory from 1932-1934.
+In 1932, Andō was promoted to lieutenant general, and became commandant of the Ryōjun Fortress in the Kwantung Leased Territory from 1932 to 1934.
 Although Andō went into the reserves in 1934, and quickly retired, he was recalled to active duty in 1937 with the start of the Second Sino-Japanese War and was assigned command of the 9th Depot Division.
 He retired again in 1939.